homebrew-ec-foss/entry-challenge/README.md

 3. Open a Pull Request from this branch on your fork to the main branch here

 4. Wait for a maintainer to merge your pull request!
-You'll recieve an invitation if you're successful.
+You'll recieve an indication of done right.
+Off to challenge 2!